 Why are membranes important for horse arenas?

-Stagnant water can lead to areas that become slushy and sloppy which is not good for equestrian arenas, as it will affect the ride quality for both the rider and the horses.
+Standing water can lead to areas that become slushy and sloppy which is dangerous in equestrian arenas as it will affect the ride quality for both the rider and the horses and lead to soft spots in the ground.
 Furthermore it can lead to the sub layers not performing as they should due to damage caused by the water build up.
-This means that without the correct drainage and membranes you will have wasted a lot of time and money!
+This means that the correct drainage and geotextile membranes need to be installed or you could have a problem on your hands!

 What are geotextile membranes?

-If you need any further information on geotextile membranes you can seek our blog post: Geotextile membranes explained.
+If you need any further information on geotextile membranes you can check out our blog post: Geotextile membranes explained.

 Which Membranes are available?